Air Travel in South America

 If you plan to visit nature parks and reserves in the Amazon, be wise and book a flight.
 Flights are cheap enough to make them a reasonable alternative to the long and precarious bus rides up or down the Andes.
 Most rainforest tours and excursions start from cities or towns with developed airports and paved runways connected by conventional commercial flights.
 On the other hand, if you are adventurous, be aware that many flights to remote areas will land at very primitive airports, often consisting of small clearings in the jungle with a dirt runway.

-In some South American countries, government airlines or the Air Force provide cheap flights to remote locations, primarily transporting locals and their cargo, but they are also open to foreigners.
+In some South American countries, government airlines or the Air Force provide cheap flights to remote locations, primarily transporting locals and their cargo.
+However, they are also open to foreigners.
 Such flights serve the simple purpose of providing transportation for the locals and do not follow international guidelines for passenger travel.
-Standing room is standard, and don’t be surprised to climb onto a Russian cargo plane through the ramp in the back, put your bags in the center of the fuselage and then sit on a wooden bench alongside the cabin.
+Standing room is standard, and don't be surprised to climb onto a Russian cargo plane through the ramp in the back, put your bags in the center of the fuselage, and then sit on a wooden bench alongside the cabin.
 You might be traveling with chickens, pigs, and bunches of bananas.
 Forget about air conditioning and soundproofing.
 These flights are cheap, but not very comfortable.
 Fortunately, they are usually relatively short.
 However, except for Air Force flights, all other passenger air travel in South America is carried out by regular commercial airlines that are up to international standards.
-Flights are more or less on time, and the airplanes are staffed with flight attendants.
-You won’t have to carry your baggage aboard the plane and will most likely have an assigned seat.
+Flights are more or less on time, and the airplanes have a reasonable amount of staff.
+You won't have to carry your baggage aboard the plane and will likely have an assigned seat.

 Booking a Flight

-Most airlines in South America have websites with English versions where you can book flights ahead of time.
+Most airlines in South America have English-language versions of their websites where you can book flights ahead of time.
 Air Force flights do not offer advanced bookings, and flights fill up on a first-come, first-served basis.
 To book a flight locally, contact a travel agency or airline office.
-You may have to ask around to find a booking agency in remote locations or small towns.
+You may have to ask for a booking agency in remote locations or small towns.
 It could be a restaurant or government office that doubles as a ticketing agency.
-Don't expect exact timetables if you travel with the Air Force in Peru or Bolivia.
+If you travel with the Air Force in Peru or Bolivia, expect different timetables.
 The planes fly their daily routes with little regard for schedules.
 Get to the airport early and bring something to read while you wait.
-For the locals, it is more important to know that the plane will arrive on a given day, not the exact time.
+It is more important for the locals to know that the plane will arrive on a given day, not the exact time.
 Be prepared to pay for your ticket in cash.

 Flight Availability

 Air travel is expensive for most South Americans, and fewer people fly than in North America and Europe.
 As a result, there are fewer flights than you might be used to, often only one per day.
 You should also expect numerous stopovers before reaching your final destination.
-Remember that the summer in the Southern Hemisphere (December through March) is the primary travel season and that flights may be booked months ahead.
+Remember that the summer in the Southern Hemisphere (December through March) is the primary travel season and that you should book flights months ahead.
 Last year in Argentina, I wanted to fly south to visit one of the glacier national parks, but I could not get a seat for another few months.
-A considerable part of a glacier had broken off a week earlier, and Argentineans were flocking to the area to see what was happening.
+A considerable part of a glacier had broken off a week earlier.
+Argentineans were flocking to the area to see what was happening.
 It would have taken three days by bus, and I changed my travel plans.
 In Bolivia, on another occasion, I tried to book a flight from the Amazon basin to La Paz.
-Still, I was unaware that it was the weekend of Bolivia's independence day celebration, and all flights to La Paz were booked.
+Still, I was unaware that it was the weekend of Bolivia's Independence Day celebration, and people had already booked all flights to La Paz.
 My only option was to take the bus or fly four days later.
 I decided to take the bus, which I regretted later because the bus had many breakdowns, and the journey took four days instead of two.

 Although holidays, festivals, and unexpected natural events can suddenly impact seat availability on flights, it is generally relatively easy in South America to book a flight on short notice without paying a higher fare.
-I booked a same-day or next-day flight for a relatively low price on several occasions.
+Several times, I booked a same-day or next-day flight for a reasonably low price.
 I have also found that flight dates often change without penalty.
 Buying a one-way ticket is also quite common, usually costing just half of a round-trip fare, which gives you more flexibility during your travels.
 Due to the smaller aircraft size, most flights have strict baggage rules.
-The allowed weight of your baggage varies from airline to airline, but you should expect to pay a surcharge for checked baggage over 15 kilos (33 lbs.).
+The allowed weight of your baggage varies from airline to airline.
+Still, you should expect to pay a surcharge for checked baggage over 15 kilos (33 lbs.), but these guidelines vary by airline, so check ahead before you embark on your travels in South America.

 Top South American Airlines